vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 is the number of blocks in which the validator can be expected to be chosen as a leader

-The number of blocks a validators is considered to have succeeded in proposing is scaled to allow for easier testing using the network parameters `minBlocksTolerance` and validators.performance.scalingfactor, i.e., `p' = p + max(minBlocksTolerance, p * validators.performance.scalingfactor`)
+The number of blocks a validators is considered to have succeeded in proposing is scaled to allow for easier testing using the network parameters `minBlocksTolerance` and `validators.performance.scalingfactor`, i.e., `p' = p + max(minBlocksTolerance, p * validators.performance.scalingfactor`)

 This function is primarily for testing purposes to allow for very short epochs without triggering